 Innovation starts at home when you incorporate a heat pump to heat your home.
 While heat pump technology is anything but new, recent advances in the industry make this a viable heating option in colder climates.

 Heat pumps are different than other systems because instead of generating heat, they move it.
-With this technology, “heat pumps can provide equivalent space conditioning at as little as one quarter of the cost of operating conventional heating.”
+With this technology, “electric heat pumps can provide equivalent space conditioning at as little as one-quarter of the cost of operating conventional heating.”
 (2) Compared to baseboard heaters and furnaces, heat pumps can reduce your electricity consumption by up to 50%.
 (3)